digitalcloudfactory/routemanager/README.md

 - add start location country based on php code
 - tumbnail view instead of map or table view?
 - ability to have 'NOT' in filters

+- Strava Authentication with refresh token -- not yet fully working, needs to be further debugged